Last updated: April 15, 2025

 A sales professional in this field shared:

 "I don't get questioned for up to two years as long as I have a good pipeline.
-My base is 70k, but a single sale can bring in about 30k commission."
+My base is 70k, but a single sale can bring in about 30k commission.
+The best part is the long-term nature of the relationships—once you establish trust with financial advisors and plan sponsors, they rarely shop around.
+This creates a stable client base and predictable income stream."

 Medical Device Account Manager